senaite/senaite2.com/docs/update.md

 ## Disclaimer

-Although we invest a lot of time ensuring that each upgrade step works properly and migrates the data safely from one version to another, unforseen things can happen and your database can get damaged.
+Although we invest a lot of time ensuring that each upgrade step works properly and migrates the data safely from one version to another, unforeseen things can happen and your database can get damaged.

 Please note that your data is in your responsibility and it is highly recommended